opendaylight/docs/docs/developer-guides/odl-parent-developer-guide.rst

             <configfile finalname="${config.configfile.directory}/${config.mdsal.configfile}">mvn:org.opendaylight.controller/md-sal-config/{{VERSION}}/xml/config</configfile>
         </feature>

-As illustrated, versions can be ommitted in this way for repository dependencies, bundle dependencies and configuration files.
+As illustrated, versions can be omitted in this way for repository dependencies, bundle dependencies and configuration files.
 They must be specified traditionally (either hard-coded, or using Maven properties) for feature dependencies.